DeployIsComing/CashRegister/README.md

 As this is a challenge part of the code I tried to envision, design and develop on my own.
-I have used AI to generate test cases and "plan" in all possible testing scenarios just to keep the system secure: The spec used to create the tests can be found in
+I have used AI to generate test cases and "plan" in all possible testing scenarios just to keep the system secure: The spec used to create the tests can be found in spec folder.
-.claude folder.
 This approach takes more time than necessary, but I can present a little bit some of my skills (programming and analysis).

 ## Development Environment